colleenjg/OpenScope_CA_Analysis/README.md

 * https://pip.pypa.io/en/stable/

-Once these are installed, you can simply use the appropriate appropriate .yml file to create a conda environment.
+Once these are installed, you can simply use the appropriate .yml file to create a conda environment.
 For example, if using Ubuntu or Mac OS, open a terminal, go to the repo directory, and enter: